message/iata/PH.md

 - This does not apply to:
 - nationals of the Philippines traveling on repatriation flights;
 - passengers with a diplomatic passport and a 9(E) visa.
-3. Passengers are not allowed to transit.
+3. Passengers are not allowed to transit to a domestic flight or to a third country.
 4. Suspension of all visa on arrival facilities.
 5. Suspension of all visa exemptions.
 6. Merchant seamen with a 9(C) visa issued by the Philippines must have a negative COVID-19 RT-PCR test result issued at most 72 hours before arrival.